10-Q 1 gbio-20240930x10q.htm 10-Q

 16,529

 In November 2023, following a review of strategic priorities and a determination by our management and board of directors to implement a strategic reorganization, to invest in our ctLNP delivery platform to develop wholly-owned programs for extrahepatic cell types and to develop our iqDNA platform for our lead program in hemophilia A and other programs, we announced a reduction in our workforce of approximately 40%, or RIF, and implemented reductions in operational expenditures including Good Manufacturing Practice readiness and manufacturing expenses.
-We expect to complete the RIF by the end of the second quarter of 2024.
+We completed the RIF during the second quarter of 2024.

 (in thousands)